 If you’ve worked with any major brands or spoken at any industry conferences then include these too.
 Remember you can always summarise by saying things like, ‘Over the past 5 years Kaine has spoken at over 20 industry-leading elearning events’.

 The positive language used to describe your course can help with search engine optimisation (SEO) as people search for things like, ‘best sales page copywriting course’ and ‘effective online course sales page’.
 SEO is an extremely effective way of ensuring you stand out from competitors and sell more online courses.
-With SEO you’ll increase your visibility and stand out in the search results as search engines favour your web page.
+With SEO you’ll increase your visibility and stand out in the search results as search engines favour your sales page.

-When paired with search engine marketing like paid ads, you can become an industry leader in your sector.
+When paired with search engine marketing like paid ads and content, you can become an industry leader in your sector.
 Depending on the level of competition in your sector, ads can be an inexpensive way of driving traffic to your website.
 But this should be done in conjunction with SEO to keep costs down.
 Awareness and implementation of just the basic SEO fundamentals make up just 20% of all SEO tactics, but accounts for 80% of the impact.
-So if your budget is limited, then stick to applying the core principles of SEO.
+So if your budget is limited, stick to applying the core principles of SEO.

 Reviews are a powerful and compelling part of the customer sales journey – hearing reviews from other customers can influence a purchase, so much so that a negative review can be enough to stop someone from moving forward with a purchase.
 This demonstrates just how important it is to be receptive to feedback and deliver high-quality content.